When shopping for a home loan, you have probably come across the term APR.

 The APR factors in the rate, closing costs, and other fees so you can easily see which loan offer is the cheapest.

-We’re going to take a look at each term to explain the difference and show you how to calculate the APR on your loan.
+We’re going to look at each term to explain the difference and show you how to calculate the APR on your loan.

 What is APR?